Keeping Your Dog Healthy

 Managing Your Senior Dogs Health

 Optimum health care can add years to your dog’s life as well as substantially decrease your cost of treating medical problems associated with aging.
-We would make the following recommendations:
+We would generally make the following recommendations:

 Comprehensive Physical Examinations: